vijaybkhot/material-forecasting-engine/README.md

     - **Heroku Container Registry** hosts the compiled Docker image containing the heavy model artifacts.

 2.  **The Build Process:**
-    - We build the Docker image _locally_, where the large model files reside.
+    - We build the Docker image _locally_ to bake in the models.
-    - This image (Code + Dependencies + Models) is pushed directly to Heroku's registry, bypassing GitHub's limits entirely.
-    - This ensures production always has the exact models validated in development.
+    - This ensures production has the exact artifacts validated in development.

 ```mermaid
 graph LR